crystalfontz/CFA050_PI_M/README.md

 Running "gpiodetect" will list the avaliable GPIO chips.
 The RapberryPi 40pin header will be listed as "raspberrypi-exp-gpio".
 The Extra 6 GPIOs on the CFA050 will be listed as "pcf8574" (the pcf8574 has 8 GPIO pins, but the first two are not availible for user control).
 The command "gpioinfo" will display a full list of GPIOs, and thier names.
 To view the state of a GPIO pin use the command "gpioget".
 To set the state of a GPIO pin, use "gpioset".

+### USB Options

++ JMP1: When closed - connects the USB connector OTG_ID pin to the CM4's OTG_ID pin.
++ JMP2: When closed - connects the CM4's OTG_ID pin to a pull-down resistor.

+If the device connected to the CFA050-PI-M's USB connector should determine device or host mode, close JMP1 and leave JMP2 open.
+To force the CFA050-PI-M to be a USB host,

+### Power Supply Options

++ JMP3: When closed - connects the USB connectors 5V pin to the CFA050-PI-M's and CM4's VDD (5V) supply.
++ JMP4: When closed - connects the center pin of the barel power connector, and J12 pin1 to the USB connectors 5V pin.
++ JMP5: When closed - connects J12 pin3 to the CFA050-PI-M's and CM4's VDD (5V) supply.